2022–23 CAF Champions League group stage

-The 2022–23 CAF Champions League group stage began on 10 February and will end on 1 April 2023.
-A total of 16 teams are competing in the group stage to decide the eight places in the knockout stage of the 2022–23 CAF Champions League.
+The 2022–23 CAF Champions League group stage began on 10 February and ended on 1 April 2023.
+A total of 16 teams competed in the group stage to decide the eight places in the knockout stage of the 2022–23 CAF Champions League.

 Draw

 The draw for the group stage was held on 12 December 2022, 12:00 GMT (14:00 local time, UTC+2), at the CAF headquarters in Cairo, Egypt.
 The 16 winners of the second round of qualifying were drawn into four groups of four.

-The teams were seeded by their performances in the CAF competitions for the previous five seasons (CAF 5-Year Ranking points shown next to every team).
+The teams were seeded by their performances in the CAF competitions for the previous five seasons (CAF 5-year ranking points shown next to every team).
 Each group contained one team from each of Pot 1, Pot 2, Pot 3, and Pot 4, and each team was allocated to the positions in their group according to their pot.

 Format

-In the group stage, each group is played on a home-and-away round-robin basis.
-The winners and runners-up of each group will advance to the quarter-finals of the knockout stage.
+In the group stage, each group was played on a home-and-away round-robin basis.
+The winners and runners-up of each group advanced to the quarter-finals of the knockout stage.

 Tiebreakers

-The teams are ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
-If tied on points, tiebreakers are applied in the following order (Regulations III.
+The teams were ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
+If tied on points, tiebreakers were applied in the following order (Regulations III.
 20 & 21):